Professor of Public Education, Maynooth University, Ireland

 research and scholarship

 I am currently Professor of Public Education in the Centre for Public Education and Pedagogy at Maynooth University, Ireland, and Professor of Educational Theory and Pedagogy at the Moray House School of Education, University of Edinburg.
-I hold a Visiting Professorship at the University of Agder, Norway and at the Centre for Educational Reserch and Academic Development in the Arts, Uniarts, Helsinki, Finland.
+I have recently held a Visiting Professorship at the University of Agder, Norway and at the Centre for Educational Reserch and Academic Development in the Arts, Uniarts, Helsinki, Finland.
 I am Associate Editor of the journal Educational Theory (Wiley; ISSN: 1741-5446), co-editor of the British Educational Reserch Journal (Wiley), the flagship educational research journal of the British Educational Research Association, and co-editor of the Asia-Pacific Journal of Teacher Education (Taylor and Francis).
-Since September 2020 I am a member of the scientific curriculum committee in the Netherlands.
-The committee has the task to oversee the redevelopment of the curriculumframework for primary and secondary schools.
+From 2020 until 2022 I was a member of the scientific curriculum committee in the Netherlands.
+The committee has the task to oversee the redevelopment of the curriculum framework for primary and secondary schools.
+Since January 2023 I am a member of the Educational Council of the Netherlands (Onderwijsraad), the advisory body of the Dutch government and parliament on educational matters.

 I have previously worked at universities in England (Brunel University London; University of Exeter), Luxembourg, Scotland (University of Stirling), and at universities in the Netherlands (Utrecht, Leiden, Groningen and the University of Humanistic Studies).
 I have held Visiting Professorships at Örebro University, Sweden, the University of Bergen, Norway, NLA University College, Bergen, Norway and ArtEZ Institute of the Arts, the Netherlands.
 From 2015-2018 I was associate member of the Education Council of the Netherlands (Onderwijsraad), the advisory body of the Dutch government and partliament on education.
 During 2012-2013 I was Chair of the Committee for the Evaluation of Teacher Education Reform in Flanders, Belgium, at the request of the Flemish Government.
 From 1999 until 2014 I was editor-in-chief of the journal Studies in Philosophy and Education (Springer; ISSN 0039-3746).